Things to consider before approaching a member of staff

 When are you available and for how long?

-Whether you are an Imperial undergraduate or a student from elsewhere be sure as to when you are available to undertake a UROP research experience.
+Whether you are an Imperial undergraduate or a student from another UK university be sure as to when you are available to undertake a UROP research experience.

 Imperial College undergraduates can also participate on a much reduced part-time basis during the academic year (i.e. during term-time).